 The Self-Sufficiency Standard (SSS) defines how much income a family of a certain composition in a given place needs to adequately meet their basic needs – without public or private assistance.
 The SSS highlights the challenges faced by low-income residents and has proven to be a useful tool for service providers, researchers, policy-makers, and advocates.

 Please click HERE to view and download the full report

 Please click HERE to view a press statement from Diana Pearce, PhD, author of the Self-Sufficiency Standard Report

 Check the CASHBACK website and learn about free tax help, important tax credits

 you may be eligible for, financial education resources, and much more!

-NEW!
 Community Action Board's FY16 Annual Report

 Please click HERE to view the full report.